ZenFlux/zenflux/packages/zenflux-react-commander/readme.md

 - Import: `import { useComponentWithRef } from "@zenflux/react-commander/hooks"`
 - Purpose: Target a component instance by ref

+- When to use:
+  - You have a ref to a rendered instance (lists, portals)
+  - You want exact targeting without relying on name mapping

 ```tsx
 const itemRef = React.useRef();
 const item = useComponentWithRef("App/ChannelItem", itemRef);